ceres993434/PornHubBot/README.md

 Database: MongoDB

-* Mainly use the scrapy reptile framework
+* Mainly use the scrapy reptile framework.
-* Extract a join to the Spider randomly from the Cookie pool and UA pool
+* Join to the Spider randomly by extracted from the Cookie pool and UA pool.
-* Start_requests based on PorbHub classification, started five Request, while the five categories to crawl.
+* Start_requests start five Request based on PorbHub classification, and crawl the five categories at the same time.
-* And support paging crawl data, and join the queue to be queued.
+* Support paging crawl data, and join to the queue.

 ## Instructions for use